"Test yourself for gonorrhoea & chlamydia quickly and easily with one of our confidential test kits."

 - Private and convenient

-- Free antibiotic treatment if you test positive for Chlamydia, when clinically appropriate
+- Free antibiotic treatment if you test positive for Chlamydia and are medically suitable

 Infections tested for